 Several taxes rely on the principle of business establishments.
 If a business has an establishment or place of business in a state, that business has a tax nexus in that state.
 The state can then impose an income tax on the income of that establishment, and it can also require the establishment to collect, report, and pay sales taxes.

 At the local level, a business establishment that owns property must pay property taxes.

 Establishments in Business Regulation

-If your business has multiple locations in different states, you have establishments in those states, and you are thus "doing business" in those states.
-That means if you have an LLC or a corporation in one state, and branches in other states, you may have to have a foreign (out of state) LLC or corporation in another state and pay taxes and other fees in that state.
+If your business has multiple locations in different states, you have establishments in those states and you are doing business in those states.
+If you have an LLC or a corporation in one state and branches in other states, you might have to have a foreign (out of state) LLC or corporation in another state and pay taxes and other fees in there.

 Establishments in Employment Law

 The term "establishment" is important in employment law and labor relations because these laws apply to employees at business locations.
 For example, a store establishment owned by a company in one state might have different applicable labor laws than a store owned by the same company in another state.